jolpica/jolpica-f1/docs/endpoints/circuits.md

 ### constructors

-**Filters for only circuits that the specified constructor has participated in a race at**
+Filters for only circuits that the specified constructor has participated in a race at.

 `/constructors/{constructorId}/` -> ex: `/ergast/f1/constructors/williams/circuits/`